 Microsoft Teams, a collaborative workspace, is a business communication platform within Microsoft 365.
 It has recently become an important tool by enabling smooth workplace conversations and document sharing remotely.
-Its daily active users grew exponentially to 75 million active users in the COVID-19 pandemic as the majority of the companies relied on videoconferencing to continue operations.

 Being a handy tool, Microsoft Teams may sometimes run into issues preventing users from availing of the platform benefits.
 One of the common issues faced by users is when Microsoft Teams randomly crashes or freezes.
 In this guide, we provide you with quick fixes for the same.

 Microsoft Teams crashing or freezing during meetings